MPakalns/white-jack/README.md

 ## Installation

-Compile and link the files
+Compile and link the files.

 ## Contributing